henrywho16/CISC867_Project/README.md

 output.7z is contain my experiment comeout.

+analyze_tunability is used to generate figure 1 and figure 3 for my report.
-Unfortunantaly, I had difficult automate analyze_tunability script.
+Unfortunantaly, I had difficulty automate analyze_tunability script.
 Seems like multi-process does not work well with my modfication :(
 Also, analyze_tunability script needs a PDF generation tool such as miktex.

 To generate Stacked Probability Plot as figure 6: